Cloud Security Myths vs. Facts: Top 12 Myths

 Unluckily, keeping track of all this information is far more difficult than most people believe.
 You can’t spot deviations in resource behavior if you don’t see how they ought to behave.
 Threats are extremely difficult to recognize and respond to in a timely manner without centralized dashboards.

-Another one of the cloud security myths we will discuss today is that compliance is ensured when you use a cloud security tool.
+Another one of the cloud security myths we will discuss today is that compliance is ensured when you use a cloud security service.
 Many cloud service providers tout the compliance of their offerings with information security laws.

 For instance, the S3 storage service from Amazon has received certification for compliance with SOC, PCI DSS, HIPAA, and other legal requirements.
 What does that signify, though?
 It does not imply that a data storage system based on S3 conforms to those criteria automatically.
 S3 can be utilized as a component of a PCI-compliant system thanks to its PCI compliance however doing so requires proper configuration.
 Any system built on S3 may become non-compliant due to a simple configuration error, and it is the user’s responsibility to ensure this doesn’t happen.